CJSanon/Data_Modeling_With_Postgres/README.md

 We create an idempotent script that:
 - Drops the sparkify database if it already exists and then creates the sparkify database.
 - Connects to the database and gets the cursor object so we can execute PostgreSQL commands in a database session.
-- We then drop all the tables and then create all the tables (SQL commands are in a sepearate file so we import the queries from that file).
+- Drop all the tables and then create all the tables (SQL commands are in a sepearate file so we import the queries from that file).
 - To end we close the connection.

 ### sql_queries.py
-We create an idempotent script that contains all our SQL queries:
+Create an idempotent script that contains all our SQL queries:
-1. We drop all fact and dimension tables.
+1. Drop all fact and dimension tables.
-2. We create our fact table "songplays" and
+2. Create our fact table "songplays" and dimension tables "users", "songs", "artists", and "time".
+3. Create insert queries that allow us to take in data from the log files and insert into our Postgres tables.
+4. Construct a query to put song id and artist id in the same table.
+5. Construct a query for finding artists location based on their latitude and longitude.
+6. Create a list of create and drop table queries to make query running iteratable.